 Meet the NPIG Executive

-NPIG NP Student Liaison, Social Media, Policy & Political Action Network, and co-lead of the RNAO NP Mentorship Program: Dr. Eric Staples, ND, RN, Miller Fellow, FCAN, FAAN
+NPIG Chair, Policy & Political Action Network, co-lead of Communications, and lead of the RNAO NP Mentorship Program: Dr. Eric Staples, ND, RN, Miller Fellow, FCAN, FAAN

-NPIG NP Student Liaison, Social Media, Policy & Political Action Network, and co-lead of the RNAO NP Mentorship Program: Dr. Eric Staples, ND, RN, Miller Fellow, FCAN, FAAN
+NPIG Chair, Policy & Political Action Network, co-lead of Communications, and lead of the RNAO NP Mentorship Program: Dr. Eric Staples, ND, RN, Miller Fellow, FCAN, FAAN

 Eric Staples is an APN Consultant.
 He is a graduate of the first post-graduate ACNP program in Ontario in 1995 from University of Toronto, and held Assistant Professor roles at Dalhousie University, Halifax, Nova Scotia, where he implemented the APN stream in 1998; McMaster University, Hamilton, Ontario as Regional NP Coordinator in the Ontario PHCNP Program.
 Eric serves/has served on several CASN committees related to NP education, preceptorship, prescribing, and the development of the position statement on doctoral education in Canada.
 He is a member of the RNAO’s NPIG Executive and co-leads the NP Mentorship Program.
 In May he completed the inaugural post-doctoral System Nurse Executive Leadership post-doctoral program from Case Western University.
 Eric was the lead developer and editor for the inaugural edition of Canadian Perspectives in Advanced Practice Nursing, published in 2016 with a 2nd edition published in 2020.
 In 2022, Eric was inducted as a Fellow of the Canadian Nurses Association and in 2023, inducted into the American Academy of Nursing.